 - A common cause of hospitalisation: Once they go home after rehab, most SCI patients would rather they never had to visit hospital again.
-However 39% of patients who are re-hospitalised in the first year after SCI are admitted for pressure ulcers.
+However 39% of patients who are re-hospitalised in the first year after SCI are admitted for pressure injuries.

-- Increased care needs: Having pressure ulcers likely means you require extra help with your personal care.
+- Increased care needs: Having pressure injuries likely means you require extra help with your personal care.
 This means patients can go from mostly or completely independent to needing a lot of help and losing that independence.

-- Expense: about 25% of the total lifetime cost of medical care for a person with SCI is related to pressure sores.
+- Expense: about 25% of the total lifetime cost of medical care for a person with SCI is related to pressure injuries.
 SCI is an expensive situation and that cost needs to be reduced where possible.

-- Personal cost: Pressure sores have a dramatic impact on the life of a person with SCI and have multiple negative consequences.
+- Personal cost: Pressure injuries have a dramatic impact on the life of a person with SCI and have multiple negative consequences.
 Loss of income, increased care costs, loss of usual activities and sources of life satisfaction are just some of the personal costs.

-- Death: About 7-8% of deaths in the SCI population are related to a pressure sore, and most likely result from sepsis, an infection that spreads through the body in the blood and tissues.
+- Death: About 7-8% of deaths in the SCI population are related to a pressure injuries, and most likely result from sepsis, an infection that spreads through the body in the blood and tissues.

 Four Stages of Pressure Injury: